BarryCarlyon/twitch_misc/eventsub/websockets/web/chat/README.md

 For example you are making a third party chat client, or you are a game client running from the game.

-A user access token with the following scopes
+Just generated user access token with the following scopes

 - `user:read:chat` from the user you wish to read chat as

+You then use that user access token to create subscriptions to your socket.

 Thats it